 Day 6-7: the beach!
 One of the most renowned beaches, Porto Selvaggio, is near here.
 There is also the charming seaside town of Ugento/Torre San Giovanni, and closer to Lecce there is the famous beach of Torre dell’Orso.

 Lunch at Agriturismo Santa Chiara, V. Parabita – 73011 Alezio (LE) +39 388 6020270), which has animals and I am a little playgrounds.
 You can also stay at the agriturismo.
-There are many similar options for an agriturismo lunch in Puglia.
+There are many similar options for an agriturismo lunch in Puglia with a toddler.

 Day 8-12, Rome

-Lodging: Residenza Santa Maria, Via del Arco di San Calisto in Trastevere, great courtyard for toddlers to run around at breakfast, family-friendly neighborhood in Trastevere with more local vibe, parking nearby for families arriving by car.
+Lodging: Residenza San Calisto, Via del Arco di San Calisto in Trastevere, great courtyard for toddlers to run around at breakfast, family-friendly neighborhood in Trastevere with more local vibe, parking nearby for families arriving by car.
 168.08 euro/night with crib.

 Day 8: Break up the long 5-hour drive to Rome with a stop for lunch in Polignano al Mare, splurging on lunch at the famous cave restaurant of Grotta Palazzese, which is quite contained within the cave.